elcolumbio/mlrepricer/README.md

 We want to share knowledge, provide the data infrastracture where you can deploy your strategies on top.
 There is nothing which couldnt help us to move forward.

-Since the maintainer is a programming newbie.
-We are first aiming for the most simple pricing functionality.
-With a lot of tests and fall back functions.
-Tough we are aiming for the highest coding quality from the start.

 We provide you some modules you can use in your existing infrastructure.
 It should be very easy to do so.